wso2-extensions/apim-gw-agents/azure/README.md

-This repo contains the AWS Gateway Agent implementation for Gateway Federation.
+This repo contains the Azure Gateway Agent implementation for Gateway Federation.